VentGrey/Epitaph/README.md

 - Reduced the number of steps for installation on Epitaph. 🛠️
 - Improved wiki 📚

+- Added `xss-lock` support, modify values in your `up` file accordingly.

 ## 💡 TODO for a more "desktop" experience:

 - Find a way to auto-lock screen with i3-lock-fancy.
 (You'll have to manually lock) 🔒